Claude for Excel is currently in beta and available to Max, Team, and Enterprise plans.

 VBA (Visual Basic for Applications)

-Claude for Excel uses Sonnet 4.5 and it’s not possible to switch to a different model at this time.
+Claude for Excel uses Opus 4.5, and it’s not possible to switch to a different model at this time.

-As a research preview in beta, Claude for Excel is not recommended for:
+As a beta feature, Claude for Excel is not recommended for:

 Final client deliverables without human review